mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 like virtual environments
 (i.e., `venv` *not* VMs).

-What if The New Hot Thing is a replacement for Instagram?
+What if, for instance, The New Hot Thing is a replacement for Instagram?
 In that case,
 you'll be manipulating images.